Your data protection rights

 The right of access

 You have a right to request access to the personal data the University holds about you.
-There is no fee, however we will require proof of identity (such as staff or student ID card, or copy of driving licence or passport) and will normally respond to your request within one month.
+We will normally respond to your request within one month.

 The right to rectification